LiGCN: Label-interpretable Graph Convolutional Networks for Multi-label Text Classification: Conclusion

 \section{Conclusion}

-In this work, we propose a heterogeneous graph model to solve the MLTC problem.
-We solve MLTC as link prediction, and propose two approaches for predicting output labels.
-Our model is able to provide token-level explanation for the classification.
-Experiments on three public datasets show that our model achieved promising scores.
+In this work, we propose a label-interpretable graph model, LiGCN, to solve the MLTC problem as a link prediction task.
+Our model is able to provide token-level explanation for the classification and therefore enjoys better label interpretability.
+Experiments on four public datasets show that our model achieved competitive scores.
+In the future, we will experiment with more complex graph encoders, extend this idea to single-label and extreme multi-label classification tasks \cite{neural-attention}.